-Protecting your and your participants' privacy is very important to us.
+Protecting every EOC's participants' privacy is very important to us.
 Reports about this study will summarize findings across study participants and will not associate responses with any specific EOC sites or individuals.
 We will never share information that identifies individual participants or staff with anyone outside the project team, except as required by law (for example, if we learn that keeping information confidential would put someone in danger).
 For all data collection activities, data will only be obtained for participants who agree to join the study and will always be transmitted and stored securely.

 What outcomes will the study examine, and how will the results be shared?